 But if the Prime Minister changes her mind and grants an additional Bank Holiday, what are an employer’s legal obligations?

 First, you need to determine whether the additional bank holiday is to be given as a day's holiday and whether it is to be a paid or unpaid.

 Make sure you check out the contractual position before you make a ruling.
-If your contract states employees are given a set number of days for holiday, for example 28 days including bank holidays, then you may wish to increase their leave entitlement.
+If your contract states employees are given a set number of days for holiday, for

 If your contracts list bank holidays separately, you don’t have to include an additional holiday.
 However, if it states that employees will be paid for Bank Holidays without further detail, you may be contractually obliged to award the additional day off with pay.